Mixed Media

 Crime Scenes is a series depicting the aftermath of home invasions—disrupted interiors viewed from above, like forensic photographs.
 These flattened spaces echo the chaos of real events: overturned furniture, shattered objects, traces of violence.
 The work explores how terror penetrates homes or the home.
 As with other forms of violence, home invasions are disorienting and unpredictable, fracturing our sense of safety and turning private sanctuaries into sites of trauma.
 These crime scene titles reference fictional addresses in wealthy neighborhoods.

-Hanging Women Out to Dry
+Hanging Women Out To Dry

 Hanging Women Out to Dry is a series of abstract collages confronting the vulnerability and erasure of women who have survived sexual assault.
 Made from deconstructed flower photographs I took early in my practice, the works evoke fragmented, suspended bodies—broken, exposed, and disconnected from their cores.
 These images speak to the violence not only of the act itself, but of a justice system that abandons survivors, leaving them isolated in the aftermath, suspended in a space of pain and silence.
 These titles reference past sexual assault cases in which the plaintiff lost.